 What about the representing power of the test data?
 All the images in ImageNet are clear photos taken in good lighting conditions.
 How will the machine behave under low-light, reflective, blurry or blocking conditions?
 Unknown.
 Does image classification (telling the names of objects) represent all of “human vision”?
 Is it enough to drive a car if you just know the names of everything? …

 Wrong accuracy standard, questionable data.
 See something, say nothing.
 This is why I consider “human-level computer vision” the modern emperor’s new clothes.
 Computer vision field made some good progress, but saying “human-level” or “superhuman” is cheating.

 The whole field of autonomous cars is based on shaky ground, and thus pretty much doomed.
-We can still do something useful with neural nets, but not such mission critical applications that require true human-level vision.
+We can still do something useful with neural nets, but not such mission-critical applications that require true human-level vision.

 I have a lot more to say on this topic, but I want to keep this post short and concise.
 It’s time for everybody to do their own research.

 (Disclaimer: I’m writing all this article out of my own conscience.
 This article does not in any way represent views of my employer, Intel Corporation, or anybody else working at Intel.
-The views, the writing and the research into the falsehood of the computer vision field are all of my own personal activity and has not been supported by Intel Corporation in any way.
-None of the people I directly or indirectly mention in this article work at Intel Corporation.)
+The views, the writing and the research into the falsehood of the computer vision field are all of my own personal activity and have not been supported by Intel Corporation in any way.
+None of the people I directly or indirectly mentioned in this article work at Intel Corporation.)